10Dozen/dzn_tSFramework/README.md

 Airborne vehicles pickup and return to base by AI or player pilots.
 <br />See slides: https://docs.google.com/presentation/d/1HpwSKT82IjZVIXdV2aGlPYcjGPoMyzE-BrmvPIbmkzI/edit?usp=sharing

+##### Artillery Support
+Artillery compositions that can be used for firemissions served by AI.

 ##### tS Notes
 Game and TTP notes for each players